axelvaldez/radical-companies/_posts/model/2023-03-13-from-agreement-to-relationships.markdown

 <h1>Not a Contract</h1>
  <p>Rather than creating an <em>agreement</em>, which people can interpret as a contract, we are creating an Explicit Relationships.
 Contracts can be <em>enforced</em> by the courts, but when it comes to relationships betweem people we don&rsquo;t want to inject force.
 Rather, we want to make relationships as explicit as possible.</p>
  <p>What is often lacking in the world is your explicit expression of yourself.
 Some of it comes out during arguments, <span class="_quotespan">&hellip; that&rsquo;s the way I am.
 I cannot think any other way.</span> But generally most of it never gets said.</p>
  <p>I know that whatever you say about yourself is a snapshot of the way you feel at this moment in time.
-It is not the &lsquo;true you&rsquo; for long: it will change tomorrow or the day after.
+It is not the &ldquo;true you&rdquo; for long: it will change tomorrow or the day after.
 But it is a place to start.</p>

 <h1>Explict Relationships</h1>
  <p>It&rsquo;s pretty simple,</p>